Archive

 Nov 18, 2015

 As the trend in consumer habits has veered toward a preference for less artificial ingredients in food, the term "natural" has been popping up everywhere from luncheon meats to potato chips.
-But what exactly does "natural" mean?
+But what exactly does "natural" mean as it pertains to food labeling in the US?

-The definition of natural means that it is something that exists or is created in nature rather than made by mankind.
+The definition of natural is "something that exists or is created in nature rather than made by mankind."
 Crude oil, for example, is natural; the refined gasoline that we fill up our cars with is not.

 In the food industry, there is no set definition and no regulations regarding "natural" products.
 Currently, the FDA only has an advisory that a "natural" product is one free from added color, artificial flavors, or synthetic substances.
 This is essentially an opinion and lacks the legal binding of a regulation.